minhvn1433/flashcard-application/docs/Software Requirement Specification.md

 The purpose of the flashcard system is to ease the management of flashcards, allow adding and removing new cards quickly and simultaneously, provide an easy-to-use application for students and teachers, improve the process of learning and teaching new words by showing difficult words more frequently.
 This is achieved by having a central database for the flashcards and analyzing the study process.

-### 1.5.
-References

-*List any other documents or Web addresses to which this SRS refers.
-These may include user interface style guides, contracts, standards, system requirements specifications, use case documents, or a vision and scope document.
-Provide enough information so that the reader could access a copy of each reference, including title, author, version number, date, and source or location.*

 ## 2. Overall Description

 ### 2.1.
 Product Perspective